iconic/open-iconic/README.md

 ## What's in Open Iconic?

-* 204 icons designed to be legible down to 8 pixels
+* 223 icons designed to be legible down to 8 pixels
-* Super-light SVG files (66Kb for the entire set)
+* Super-light SVG files - 61.8 for the entire set
+* SVG sprite&mdash;the modern replacement for icon fonts
 * Webfont (EOT, OTF, SVG, TTF, WOFF), PNG and WebP formats
 * Webfont stylesheets (including versions for Bootstrap and Foundation) in CSS, LESS, SCSS and Stylus formats
 * PNG and WebP raster images in 8px, 16px, 24px, 32px, 48px and 64px.